-We have also explored the use of immunofluorescence to detect other DSF-regulated proteins in X. fastidiosa.
+We have also explored the use of immunofluorescence to detect other DSF-regulated proteins in Xf.
 This work is very promising.
-Antibodies to XadA were provided by Dr. Alessandra Souza who had developed this tool to detect a homologous protein in CVC strains of X. fastidiosa.
-The antibodies cross-reacted strongly to the XadA from grape strains of X. fastidiosa.
-In preliminary experiments we find that cells of an rpfF mutant of X. fastidiosa harbor very little XadA when grown on XFM minimal medium without added DSF, but that significant amounts of XadA is detected with the antibody when DFS-containing extracts form an rpfC mutant of X. fastidiosa were added (Figure 16).
+Antibodies to XadA were provided by Dr. Alessandra Souza who had developed this tool to detect a homologous protein in CVC strains of Xf.
+The antibodies cross-reacted strongly to the XadA from grape strains of Xf.
+In preliminary experiments we find that cells of an rpfF mutant of Xf harbor very little XadA when grown on XFM minimal medium without added DSF, but that significant amounts of XadA is detected with the antibody when DFS-containing extracts from an rpfC mutant of Xf were added (Figure 10).
 These are very exciting results in that it suggests that such a biosensor would be very useful within plants to monitor the temporal and spatial patterns of DSF production within plants, as well as allow us to monitor the dispersal and stability of DSF that has been applied to plants, or of DSF which has been produced by transgenic plants themselves.
+We also observed a very curious effect of DSF on XadA; while some of this protein is cellassociated, a much lower proportion of this protein is released to the outside of the cell when cells are exposed to DSF (Figure 11).
+This phenomenon also should provide a useful means to estimate DSF abundance in vitro.
 We are exploring the use of other antibodies such as those directed against PilC as well for such studies.